 Investigators determined the underlying cause of the tragedy was interior corrosion.
 A flaw in the design of the ride allowed water from the elements to collect in the Fireball’s swing arm, which weakened a critical support beam over the years until it failed.
 The inspection process in place at the time did not reveal the problem because ride inspectors were not checking internal components while the rides were being assembled.
 Ohio lawmakers responded by passing new regulations in October 2019.
 “Tyler’s Law” adds more inspectors to the process and improves overall inspection practices.

-State And County Fair Safety Tips
+State and County Fair Safety Tips

 Injuries at amusement parks and fairs are more common than you might think.
 According to the Consumer Product Safety Commission, more than 29,000 riders ended up in emergency rooms in 2017 alone.